Truqap could fill a prostate cancer gap

 AstraZeneca’s AKT inhibitor Truqap has had its ups and downs, but it could soon add a prostate cancer niche to its approved breast cancer use: the company said on Monday that the drug had succeeded in the CAPItello-281 study in first-line hormone-sensitive prostate cancer (HSPC).

-The trial was limited to patients with PTEN-deficient disease; in breast cancer, Truqap is only approved for those with PIK3CA/AKT1/PTEN alterations, despite having shown a benefit in all comers.
-The drug is in several more late-stage trials, in both breast and prostate cancer, but readouts have been delayed which is rarely a good sign.
+The trial was limited to patients with PTEN-deficient disease; in breast cancer Truqap is approved only for those with PIK3CA/AKT1/PTEN alterations, despite having shown a benefit in all-comers.
+The drug is in several more late-stage trials, in both breast and prostate cancer, but readouts have been delayed, something that is rarely a good sign.

 Phase 3 trials of Truqap